anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 ### 3.3.2 Hardware Infrastructure Manager
 The HW Infrastructure Manager shall at least support equipment management for all managed physical hardware resources of the Cloud Infrastructure.

-In most deployments the HW Infrastructure Manager should also be the HW Infrastructure Layer provisioning manager of the Compute, Storage and Network resources that can be used by the Virtualization Infrastructure Layer instances.
+In most deployments the Hardware Infrastructure Manager should also be the HW Infrastructure Layer provisioning manager of the Compute, Storage and Network resources that can be used by the Virtualization Infrastructure Layer instances.
 It shall provide an API enabling vital resource recovery and control functions of the provisioned functions e.g. Reset and Power control of the Computes.

 For deployments with more than one Virtualization Infrastructure Layer instance that will be using a common pool of hardware resources there is a need for a HW Infrastructure Layer provisioning manager of the Compute, Storage and Network resources to handle the resource assignment and arbitration.